crowdlingo/course/src/speaking/vegetables-and-fruits.md

 ## Vocabulary

 <vocab-list>
-- medicinal
+- favourite
-  - having the properties of medicine
+  - appealing to the general public
+- different
+  - unlike in nature or quality or form or degree
 - perfectly
   - completely and without qualification
-- favourite
+- actually
-  - appealing to the general public
-- shopping
+  - in actual fact
-  - searching for or buying goods or services
-- hometown
+- honourable
-  - the town (or city) where you grew up or where you have your principal residence
+  - worthy of being honored
-- everyday
+- nutrition
-  - found in the ordinary course of events
+  - (physiology) the organic process of nourishing or being nourished

 <!-- blank -->